Svetlana Kopystiansky: Work

+Svetlana Kopystiansky.
+The Library, 1990.
+Collection Berlinische Galerie, Museum für Moderne Kunst.

+Svetlana Kopystiansky.
+The Story.
+1988.
+Collection MUMOK.
+Museum moderner Kunst Stiftung Ludwig Wien, Leihgabe der Österreichischen Ludwig-Stiftung.

-In the collection of the Whitney Museum of American Art Igor and Svetlana are represented with a two screen slide projection installation The Day Before Tomorrow photographed on the streets of New York in 1999.The work is exhibited as a two screen slide projection installation.
+In the collection of the Whitney Museum of American Art Igor and Svetlana are represented with a two screen slide projection installation The Day Before Tomorrow photographed on the streets of New York in 1999.
+The work is exhibited as a two screen slide projection installation.
 At each screen is projected a slide program from 108 slides shot by one of artists with a dissolve transition between images.
 The program has a total duration of 16 min and is projected without sound.
-From more then three thousand slides shot at many locations in Manhattan for the actual work artists selected images shot at 9 different locations in the city.
+From more than three thousand slides shot at many locations in Manhattan for the actual work artists selected images shot at 9 different locations in the city.

 During the work at The Day before Tomorrow one photographic camera was held by Svetlana and the other one by Igor.
 Artists stood next to each other, a few feet apart, and shot what occurred in front of them – found situations from the real life of the city.
 Each artist took own decisions regarding when each shot should be made, which moment precisely has to be captured and how long should be a not recorded time gap between two shots.
 As a result were created two different records from the same event and each of them consists from different captured moments of time.
 At each slide was captured a moment of time which duration was just a fraction of the second determined by a speed of the shutter.
 In this way on selected sites were recorded events which unfolded in front of artists and which were entirely unpredictable in their details.

 Artists made shooting from the real life considering everything what happens in front of their cameras as a theater performed by many anonymous actors.
 By starting shooting of each scene they never new what will happen.

 The synchronized images gathered from different neighborhoods are projected without sound.
 The incidents are not connected to each other, and they flow from the juxtaposition of the two points of view.
 The differences in the two shots, the delays and anticipations within the action, create a sculptural theater that unfolds at different speeds.